dvamossy/EmTract/README.md

 We also have an implementation of [DistilBERT](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion) in notebooks/Alternative Models.ipynb on the Twitter data; which can be easily extended to any other state-of-the-art models.
 We find marginal performance gains on the hand-tagged sample, which comes at the cost of far slower inference.

 We found the StockTwits model to perform better on the hand-tagged sample, and therefore it is used as the default for predictions.

+## Citation
+If you use EmTract in your research, please cite us as follows:

+   Domonkos Vamossy and Rolf Skog. **EmTract: Investor Emotions and Market Behavior** https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3975884, 2021.
+Version 0.x.

+## Contributing and Feedback
+This project welcomes contributions and suggestions.

+Our goal is to open a unified framework for extracting emotions from financial social media text.
+Particularly useful would be labeling financial social media text.
+We plan to upload sample text upon request.